caoccao/Javet/README.rst

 .. |Maven Central| image:: https://img.shields.io/maven-central/v/com.caoccao.javet/javet.svg
     :target: https://search.maven.org/search?q=g:com.caoccao.javet

 Javet is Java + V8 (JAVa + V + EighT).
 It is yet another way of embedding V8 in Java.
 It was inspired by J2V8.
 I'll try to keep up with latest V8 in a slow pace.
 If you like my work, please **Star** this project.
-And, you may visit http://caoccao.blogspot.com/.
+And, you may follow me `@sjtucaocao <https://twitter.com/sjtucaocao>`_ or visit http://caoccao.blogspot.com/.

 Major Features
 ==============